Or, “Things you might just wanna know”

 Who Designed the Fabrics?

-The fabrics are 100% unique to Cutting Shapes Club – you won’t find them anywhere else, ever!
-This is because the illustrations were commissioned by artists that I love and respect, and now I own the copyright on.
+These fabrics are 100% unique to Cutting Shapes Club – you won’t find them anywhere else, ever!

 Where Are the Dresses Made?